-The bill amends Titles 65 (Public Officers) and 74 (Transportation) of the Pennsylvania Consolidated Statutes, focusing on ethics standards, financial disclosure, and lobbying disclosure.
-Key changes include the redefinition of "gift" to specify that it encompasses money, virtual currency, or items of value received without equivalent consideration, while excluding certain categories such as small gifts, political contributions, and gifts from family members.
-Additionally, the bill introduces new definitions for terms like "lobbyist," "official action," "principal," and "virtual currency."
+This bill amends Titles 65 and 74 of the Pennsylvania Consolidated Statutes, focusing on ethics standards, financial disclosure, and lobbying disclosure.
+Key changes include the redefinition of "gift" to specify that it encompasses money, virtual currency, or other valuable items received without equivalent consideration, while excluding certain categories such as gifts valued at $50 or less from non-lobbyists, political contributions, and gifts from close relatives.
+Additionally, the bill introduces new definitions for "lobbyist," "official action," "principal," and "virtual currency."
 It also establishes restrictions on public officials and employees regarding the acceptance of gifts from lobbyists or individuals seeking official action.

-Furthermore, the bill enhances penalties for violations related to gift acceptance, categorizing intentional violations involving gifts of $250 or more as felonies, punishable by fines or imprisonment.
-It modifies the requirements for financial interest statements, including the disclosure of gifts valued at $250 or more and the sources of significant income.
-The code of conduct for the Turnpike Commission is also updated to ensure members and executive-level employees avoid conflicts of interest.
-Overall, the bill aims to strengthen ethical standards and transparency in public service and lobbying activities in Pennsylvania.
+Furthermore, the bill enhances penalties for violations related to gift acceptance, categorizing intentional violations involving gifts of $250 or more as felonies, punishable by fines up to $10,000 and/or imprisonment for up to five years.
+It modifies the requirements for financial interest statements, including the disclosure of gifts valued at $250 or more, and updates the reporting requirements for lobbyists.
+The bill mandates the adoption of a comprehensive code of conduct for the Turnpike Commission to prevent conflicts of interest and promote public confidence in its integrity.
+The act is set to take effect 60 days after its passage.

 Printer's No. 0052: 65-1102